andrewfwalters/w241/essay1.md

 ## Caspi et al (2003)

-Of great interest to researchers is the causal relationship between biology and depression.
+the causal relationship between biology and depression is of great interest to researchers.
 Avshalom Caspi along with researchers at Kings College London and the University of Wisconsin investigated the effect of a particular gene on the depression outcomes of 1037 children in New Zealand.

 > In this study, a functional polymorphism in the promoter region of the serotonin transporter gene (SLC6A4) was used to characterize genetic vulnerability to depression and to test whether 5-HTT gene variation moderates the influence of life stress on depression.